-Valentine’s day after a divorce can bring painful memories of happier times.
+Valentine’s day after a divorce or breakup can bring painful memories of happier times.
 Even if you were never a “Valentine’s Day person” it’s normal to feel a sense of loneliness on this most coupley of days, which emphasises the fact that you are alone and missing out on what everyone else seems to have.

 Today, I’m not going to talk about how to get through February 14th because it’s something I’ve already covered in another post.
 Instead, I’m going to invite you to go deep on self-love.

 It can be grating to read about self-love in a Valentine’s day post, when all you want is for somebody else to care for you.
 But I’m writing about it anyway because, even though it might not be the kind of love you want to receive today, it’s the most important of all, and learning to embrace it will bring you more happiness than any card, gift or romantic meal.

 Self-Care and Self-Love